-Safety Studies are logged in the file "Hazard Indentification Log.xls".
-See Appendix 9 for the procedure.
+Safety Studies are logged in the file Hazard Indentification.

 SAFETY REVIEWS

 A safety review should be performed at least once each year by the Safety Manager and Accountable Manager

 The aim of the major safety review is to assess:

 - safety performance against the safety indicators and objectives, - the effectiveness of Safety Management System, including through an assessment of the effect of the corrective and/or preventive actions, - procedures and policies.